Recent Advances in Reinforcement Learning in Finance: The Basics of Reinforcement Learning

 \subsubsection{REINFORCE: Monte Carlo Policy Gradient}

-Based on the policy gradient expression in \eqref{eqn:policy_gra_thm}, it is natural to estimate the expectation by averaging over samples of actual rewards, which is essentially the spirit of a standard \emph{Monte Carlo} method.
+Based on the policy gradient expression in \eqref{eqn:policy_gra_thm}, it is natural to estimate the expectation by averaging over samples of actual rewards, which is essentially the spirit of a standard \emph{Monte Carlo} method that repeatedly simulates a trajectory of length $M$ within each iteration.
 Now we introduce our first policy-based algorithm, called REINFORCE \cite{williams1992} or Monte Carlo policy gradient (see Algorithm \ref{alg:REINFORCE}).
 We use a simple empirical return function $G_t$ to approximate the $Q$-function in \eqref{eqn:policy_gra_thm}.
-The return $G_t$ is defined as the sum of the discounted rewards and given by $G_t:=\sum_{s=t+1}^T \gamma^{s-t-1}r_{s}$.
-Note that REINFORCE is a Monte Carlo algorithm since it employs the complete sample trajectories, that is, when estimating the return from time $t$, it uses all future rewards up until the end of the trajectory (see line 4 in Algorithm \ref{alg:REINFORCE}).
+The return $G_t$ is defined as the sum of the discounted rewards and given by $G_t:=\sum_{s=t+1}^{M} \gamma^{s-t-1}r_{s}$.
+Note that REINFORCE is a Monte Carlo algorithm since it employs the complete sample trajectories, that is, when estimating the return from time $t$, it uses all future rewards up until the end of the trajectory (see line 7 in Algorithm \ref{alg:REINFORCE}).
+Within the $n$-iteration the policy parameter $\theta^{(n+1)}$ is updated $M$ times with $G_t$ for $t=0,1,\cdots,M-1$.

 As a standard Monte Carlo method, REINFORCE provides an unbiased estimate of the policy gradient, however it suffers from high variance which therefore may lead to slow convergence.
 A popular variant of REINFORCE is to subtract a \emph{baseline}, which is a function of the state $s$, from the return $G_t$.
 This reduces the variance of the policy gradient estimate while keeping the mean of the estimate unchanged.
 A commonly used baseline is an estimate of the value function, $\widehat{V}(s)$, which can be learnt using one of the methods introduced in Section \ref{sec:value_based_methods}.
 Replacing the $G_t$ in \eqref{eqn:alg_REINFORCE_update} by $G_t-\widehat{V}(s)$ gives a REINFORCE algorithm with baseline.